-At the end of the course the student is able to understand international contracts, the principles regulating them and the impact of digitalisation on business transactions.
-In particular, he/she is able to examine the International Commercial Contracts of the typical distribution sector, also according to the contractual and corporate antitrust law and joint venture agreements, with the aim to the internationalization of the company and the digital revolution; he/she will also be able to focus on different solutions for different situations.
+At the end of the course the student is able to understand the legal order of international business, international contracts, the principles regulating them and the impact of digitalisation on business transactions.
+In particular, he/she is able to examine international commercial contracts in their regulatory context, with the aim to manage the internationalization of the company; he/she will also be able to focus on different solutions for different situations.